 If you’re not too sure when’s the best time to book the flight, try using Hopper to get an idea.

 The app will send you notifications when it thinks the prices are going to go up or down.

 But don’t book directly through the app, we find the prices tend to be a bit higher.

 What are mistake fares?
 We’ve all heard about it.

 Mistake fares happen when an employee accidentally posts a fare at a really low price.
 It can be hit or miss because the airline may choose to not to honour the price.

-I haven’t used it myself but if you’re a risk-taker, there’s a website that tracks down airline pricing mistakes and it’s called secretflying.com.
+If you’re a risk-taker, there’s a website that tracks down airline pricing mistakes and it’s called secretflying.com.